Comparative Testing of Subgrid Models for Fast Neutrino Flavor Conversions in Core-collapse Supernova Simulations: Numerical Method

 By imitating the prescription, we determine the asymptotic states as follows.
 For the case of $n_{\nu_e}>n_{\bar\nu_e}$ (equipartition for $\bar\nu_e$ and $\nu_x$),

 For the case of $n_{\nu_e}<n_{\bar\nu_e}$ (equipartition for $\nu_e$ and $\nu_x$)

-The prescription in \cite{Ehring2023PhRvD.107j3034E} modified fluxes in order to ensure the momentum conservation.
+{Above manipulation is performed for all energy and momentum angles uniformly.} The prescription in \cite{Ehring2023PhRvD.107j3034E} modified fluxes in order to ensure the momentum conservation.
 However, the above prescription in Eqs. \ref{eq:densitythreshold1a}-\ref{eq:densitythreshold2c} automatically satisfies the momentum conservation because we consider the flavor mixing between different species with the same momentum angles.
 This is the difference between Boltzmann and moment transport methods, where number density and the fluxes are independent variable for the latter.